-Current Sophomores (incoming Juniors) will sign up with your high school director for a 5 minute audition the evening of May 15-17, and current Juniors (next year’s Seniors) will audition during their class period during the week of May 15.
+Current Sophomores (incoming Juniors) will sign up with your high school director for a 5 minute audition the evening of April 30 – May 2, and current Juniors (next year’s Seniors) will audition during their class period the week of April 30.

-To access the audition music, use the Google Drive link below.
+To access the audition music, use the links below.
 If you have any issues accessing the music, talk with the orchestra teacher at your campus.

 Congrats to our recently selected junior officer team!
 It really was an unbelievably difficult process narrowing down the candidates, and we are so appreciative to everyone who was interested and interviewed.
 We really do have the best students in the world!